YouCruit/tap-csv/README.md

 * `dialect`: What dialect is used in the CSV files.
 See <https://docs.python.org/3/library/csv.html#csv.list_dialects>
 * `encoding`: What encoding is used in the CSV files.
 * `quotechar`: What character is used for quoting in the CSV files.
+* `header`: In case some or all files are missing a header, it can be specified here.
+Rows which match the specified header are skipped.
+So files with or without headers can be included in the same batch.

 It is also possible to define a global `path` value which will be used as a fallback in case `path` is not specified for the individual files object.